ViCCo-Group/TDT/trunk/decoding_betaversion/README.txt

-problem is that a module was not found, try downloading missing dll that your mex file depends on here: http://www.mathworks.de/support/solutions/en/data/1-2RQL4L/index.html
+problem is that a module was not found, try downloading missing dll that your mex file depends on here: http://www.mathworks.de/support/solutions/en/data/1-2RQL4L/index.html or install a version of Visual C++ that is compatible with your version of Matlab.

 Alternatively, you may want to use your own compilation or a later version of libsvm, so you can follow these 6 steps.